Continuous topological phase transition between $\mathbb{Z}_2$ topologically ordered phases: Derivation of the duality transformation

 An interesting question regarding the duality transformation is: How can we explicitly construct the operator that implements the duality transformation?
 We can think about this question from the fact that two categories $\text{Vec}(\mathbb{Z}_4)$ and $\text{Vec}^{\omega_{\text{II}}}(\mathbb{Z}_2\times\mathbb{Z}_2)$ are Morita equivalent~\cite{PHD_thesis_1995_app,Dominic_2017_app}, where $\omega_{\text{II}}$ is a type-II cocycle of the $\mathbb{Z}_2\times \mathbb{Z}_2$ group.
-Specifically, we can apply a finite depth unitary circuit (FDUC) to transform the perturbed $\mathbb{Z}_4$ QD model to a perturbed type-II cocycle twisted $\mathbb{Z}_2\times \mathbb{Z}_2$ QD model~\cite{FDQC_Morita_2022_app}.
-Then, via a quantum circuit whose depth grows at least linearly on the system size (LDQC)~\cite{LU_2010_app}, we can transform the perturbed and type-II cocycle twisted $\mathbb{Z}_2\times \mathbb{Z}_2$ QD model to the perturbed but untwisted $\mathbb{Z}_2\times \mathbb{Z}_2$ QD model, whose topological order is simply two copies of the $\mathbb{Z}_2$ topological order.
-Finally, applying the tensor product of two Wegner duality (duality$ ^{\otimes 2}$) transformations on the perturbed but untwisted $\mathbb{Z}_2\times \mathbb{Z}_2$ quantum double model, we arrive at the two-coupled Ising model.
+Specifically, we can apply a finite depth quantum circuit (FDQC) to transform the perturbed $\mathbb{Z}_4$ QD model to a perturbed type-II cocycle twisted $\mathbb{Z}_2\times \mathbb{Z}_2$ QD model~\cite{FDQC_Morita_2022_app}.
+Then, applying the tensor product of two Wegner duality (duality$ ^{\otimes 2}$) transformations on the perturbed but untwisted $\mathbb{Z}_2\times \mathbb{Z}_2$ quantum double model, we get a perturbed model for a non-trivial $\mathbb{Z}_2\times \mathbb{Z}_2$ symmetry-protected topological (SPT) phase.
+Finally, via another FDQC, we can transform the perturbed non-trivial SPT model to the two-coupled Ising model.
 The effect of applying these transformations on the fixed point $\mathbb{Z}_4$ QD model can be summarized as:

 and the transformation for the perturbed $\mathbb{Z}_4$ QD model is the same one.
-Interestingly, it is known that the DS phase has the intrinsic sign problem~\cite{Intrinsic_sign_2020_app,Qi_Zhang_2020_app}, but the duality transformation maps it to a paramagnetic phase without the intrinsic sign problem.
-The underlying reason is that the intrinsic sign problem has been removed by the LDQC.
+We notice that the DS phase suffers from the intrinsic sign problem~\cite{Hastings_Negative_wavefunction_2015_app,Intrinsic_sign_2020_app,Qi_Zhang_2020_app}, whereas the duality transformation maps it to a paramagnetic phase without the intrinsic sign problem.
+This indicates that the duality transformation we propose is distinct from the well-known Wegner duality between the $\mathbb{Z}_2$ lattice gauge theory and the Ising model~\cite{Wegner_duality_1971}, which relates two models both without the intrinsic sign problem.
+Our duality can instead be understood as a combination of the Wegner duality and finite-depth quantum circuits, which together remove the intrinsic sign problem.
 It would be interesting to explicitly work out the transformations shown in Eq.~\eqref{eq:summary_transformation} in the future.